Adora-Foundation/awesome-green-extensions/README.md

 ## Globemallow
 ### Description

-Use Globemallow to quickly view a sustainability grade and sustainability metrics for a website that you visit..
+Use Globemallow to quickly view a sustainability grade and sustainability metrics for a website that you visit.
 Globemallow was created to help designers and developers build websites using more sustainable development practices.

 **The Sustainability Grade**